qu-gg/torch-neural-ssm/README.md

 <h2 align='center'>torchssm</h2>
-<h3 align='center'>Neural State-Space Models and Latent Dynamic Functions <br> for High-Dimensional Generative Time-series modeling</h3>
+<h3 align='center'>Neural State-Space Models and Latent Dynamic Functions <br> for High-Dimensional Generative Time-Series Modeling</h3>

 <a name="about"></a>
 ## About this Repository